Download the Complete FYRU By-Laws

 Section 4.4.
 Appointed Committees

-The Executive Director may recommend, and the Board approve, an Ad Hoc committee to formulate policy, execute programs as may be required to execute the Strategic plan.
+The General Manager may recommend, and the Board approves, an Ad Hoc committee to formulate policy, execute programs as may be required to execute the Strategic plan.
 Any appointment must be a member in good standing of the Union, the Chair may co-opt members to that committee from inside or outside of the membership.

 ARTICLE V. MEETINGS